 - Hire a lawyer in case you need to file a lawsuit to get squatters off of your property.

-Squatters can be a landlord or landowner’s worse nightmare.
-Arming yourself with the right legal knowledge can help you prevent anyone from making an adverse possession claim on your property.
-Make sure you refer to 2010 Arkansas Code § 18-11-106 for more information
+Squatters and trespassers can be a landlord’s worst nightmare.
+Arming yourself with the right legal knowledge is crucial to defending yourself against adverse possession claims on your property.
+Make sure you refer to Arkansas Code Title 18.
+Civil Actions § 18-601-101 for more information.